Residence permit: Apply for an extension to look for a training place

 Procedure

 - If the application can only be submitted in person, make an appointment with the immigration office.
-If you apply online, the immigration office will contact you after receiving your application to arrange an appointment.
+If you apply online, the immigration office will contact you after receiving your application to schedule an appointment.

-- During the appointment, your identity and documents will be checked (please bring your documents, preferably the originals, with you to the appointment).
+- During the appointment, your identity and documents will be verified (please bring your documents to the appointment, preferably the originals).

-- If your application is rejected, you will receive a rejection notice.
+- If your application is denied, you will receive a notice of denial.

 Remark